DanielMaritim/React-Components/README.md

 A simple repo about React components

 What are React components?
 Components are independent and reusable bits of code.
-They serve the same purpose as JavaScript functions.
+They serve the same purpose as JavaScript functions.Independent pieces of functionality

 Basically a component is a function or class which accepts input and returns an element that is rendered to the DOM.